What is Keynsham Action Network?

-Dr William House (chair):
+William House (Chair)

-During 30 years as a general practitioner in and around Keynsham I shared with people bringing up of children, the struggling with misfortune, laughing at absurdity, weeping with joy or misery, and increasingly raging with frustration.
+During 30 years as a general practitioner in and around Keynsham I shared with people the bringing up of children, the struggling with misfortune, laughing at absurdity, weeping with joy or misery, and increasingly raging with frustration.
 Somewhere along the line, I concluded that the science of medicine did not help to understand most of this, in fact it was often a hindrance.
 Forming KAN was my response.
 I see it as a cross between an unusual form of creative art and a new sort of gardening.
 Both involve working with the grain of nature and wondering at its miracles.

 Hello, I’m Sarah.
 Having brought up three children and worked in the NHS, I am now a photographer.
 I have a lifelong passion for nature and am fascinated by all sorts of things in life, from art to architecture, psychology to poetry, music to movies.
 I also love travelling to places near and far.
 I have a particular interest in kindness.

 My role in KAN has been to establish our links via Social Media.
 I aim to look not only at local links, but also further afield.
 I see KAN as a conduit between individuals and their community and between communities and the wider world.

 I came to Keynsham with my husband in 1962 from my first teaching job in London.
 I grew up in a small Welsh mining village where everyone knew everyone else and looked out for each other so I’m drawn to activities that bring the community together.

 Since then I have been involved in many projects including Community at 67 where I run the Maths Club for children, Transition Keynsham’s food group and other projects.
 Keynsham Action Network is my most recent venture.
 It is a very ambitious project and we are finding out the art of the possible but I would very much like to see it succeed – I think it’s very existence can only be a force for good in our community.

-Alastair Singleton, local businessman and resident.
+Alastair is a local businessman and resident.
 Alastair’s early career was in the public service, and he served as a Diplomat in the Middle East before entering business in the 1980s.
 He specialises in organisational design and effectiveness and is incurably curious about how best to change anti-social behaviours in society.
 He is actively engaged in criminal and youth justice, and his broad charity experience has included board positions with the international development NGO VSO and the environmental charity Keep Britain Tidy.

-Jill Herrett, administrator
+Jill Herrett, freelance administrator